NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/Day2.md

 #### My Solution
 ```
-39 //here the priority for multiplication, so 5 * "7" , JS trying to convert to "7" to number (Implicit Conversion) ,which give 35
+39 // here the priority for multiplication, so 5 * "7" , JS trying to convert to "7" to number (Implicit Conversion) ,which give 35
 then 35 plus 4
 ```